wallyhealth/policies/source/sections/11-incident_response_policy.md

    8. If it is NOT safe to allow the system to continue operations, discontinue the system(s) operation and move to Phase III, Eradication.
    9. The individual completing this phase provides written communication to the SIRT.
 4. Continuously apprise Senior Management of progress.
-5. Continue to notify affected Customers and Partners with relevant updates as needed.
+5. Continue to notify affected Customers with relevant updates as needed.

 ### 11.2.3 Eradication Phase (Technical)